AndriiAndrus/AdvUpdaterAndroid/README.md

 In this project i want to learn Reactive Java programming (RxAndroid), lambdas, sqlbrite (reactive SQLite).

-Also my target is learn to use Android dev patterns (like MVP).
+Also my goal is to learn how to use Android dev patterns (like MVP).